 Risk of Failure

 Once you’ve calculated the POF and COF for each asset, you can determine the product of the two.
 This calculated value represents the business risk of failure for each asset.
-In the image at the top of this page, critical and high-risk assets are represented in red.
-Using the 25-point matrix, an organization can set its own priority levels and color coding.
+In the image below, critical and high-risk assets are represented in red.
+An organization can set its own priority levels and color-coding.
 The results can be used to develop an overall system improvement plan, as well as a prioritized list for targeted maintenance programs.
 It’s important to periodically review the criticality analysis and make adjustments to account for changes in the POF and COF.
 Costs may go up over time, or a community may experience new growth.
-If an old asset fails and is replaced with a new asset, its criticality number will decrease now that the new probability of failure is much less.
+If an old piece of infrastructure fails and is replaced with new infrastructure, its criticality number will decrease now that the new probability of failure is much less.

 The Result: Data-Driven Decisions

-A GIS-centric system for public asset management relies on Esri’s ArcGIS® geodatabase as the asset repository and Cityworks as the system of record for asset management, maintenance, and risk.
-As organizations use Cityworks and ArcGIS to collect new and better data, they can perform increasingly accurate risk analyses.
+As communities use Cityworks and ArcGIS to collect new and better data, they can perform increasingly accurate risk analyses.
 Together, Cityworks and ArcGIS offer a platform that provides greater insight into effective operation and maintenance strategies—improving decision-making to better balance risk and cost.